Burning Wood Produces Wood Smoke and Air Pollution

+We have an air pollution problem.
 Our air must meet federal standards for fine particle pollution under the Clean Air Act.
-Although we currently meet these standards, we are at risk for violating federal law if we have too many days of unhealthy air.
+We currently meet these standards but can be at risk if we have too many days of unhealthy air.

 If we don’t clean up our air, we’ll face several issues: